magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-practice.md

 <br>
 <u>Step 1: Define the blocks</u>

-OrangeCo <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-apply.html" target="_blank">apply the Luma theme</a>.
+OrangeCo <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-apply.html" target="_blank">applies the Luma theme</a>.
 Using the approach described in <a href="{{site.gdeurl}}frontend-dev-guide/themes/debug-theme.html" target="_blank">Locate templates, layouts, and styles</a> they find out that the blocks responsible for displaying the header links are defined in `app/code/Magento/Customer/view/frontend/layout/default.xml`:

 <pre>
 ...